Compute

 • Ease of use: In just four simple steps, you can build cross-region connectivity between VPCs.

-• High performance: Cloud Connect leverages the global network infrastructure of Huawei to provide high-quality, low-latency connectivity with bandwidth that can be flexibly adjusted to meet changing service requirements.
+• High performance: Cloud Connect leverages the global network infrastructure of the public cloud to provide high-quality, low-latency connectivity with bandwidth that can be flexibly adjusted to meet changing service requirements.

-• A cloud connection cannot be created between VPCs that have overlapping CIDR blocks, or network communications will fail.
+• A cloud connection cannot be used to connect VPCs that have overlapping CIDR blocks, or communication will fail.

 • If you load a VPC to a cloud connection created using the same account, you cannot enter loopback addresses, multicast addresses, or broadcast addresses for the custom CIDR block.